JasperFx/wolverine/docs/guide/logging.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Samples/DocumentationSamples/MetricsSamples.cs#L46-L63' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_organization_tagging_middleware' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Finally, we'll add the new middleware to all message handlers where the message implements the `IOrganizationRelated` interface like so:

 <!-- snippet: sample_using_organization_tagging_middleware -->
 <a id='snippet-sample_using_organization_tagging_middleware'></a>
 ```cs